-The Trent-Durham episcopal area
+The Trent-Durham Episcopal Area

-The Trent-Durham episcopal area has 43 parishes and 61 churches in small towns, rural communities, and rapidly growing urban areas along the lakeshore.
+The Trent-Durham episcopal area has 43 parishes and 61 churches in small towns, rural communities, and rapidly growing urban areas along the Ontario lakeshore.
 It is the largest geographical area of the Diocese of Toronto, stretching from Pickering to Brighton and from Lake Ontario to Haliburton.

 965 Dundas Street West, Suite 207

 The Office is open Mondays, Tuesdays, Thursdays & Fridays, 8:30am-4:30pm.